Daijō Tennō

 Daijō Tennō or Dajō Tennō (太上天皇) is a title for an Emperor of Japan who abdicates the Chrysanthemum Throne in favour of a successor.
+It is sometimes translated as "Emperor Emeritus".

 As defined in the Taihō Code, although retired, a Daijō Tennō could still exert power.
 The first such example is the Empress Jitō in the 7th century.
 A retired emperor sometimes entered the Buddhist monastic community, becoming a cloistered emperor.
 During late Heian period, cloistered emperors wielded power in a system known as cloistered rule.

 List

 A total of 64 Japanese emperors have abdicated.
 A list follows: